 Boiler kettling is a mix of whistling, popping and bubbling sounds that come from your old boiler while it’s in operation.
-It’s an alarming sound for any homeowner to hear, and can easily disturb anyone trying to relax in their home.
+It’s an alarming sound for any homeowner to hear, especially if your boiler is old and prone to any of the combi boiler problems that can occur, and can easily disturb anyone trying to relax in their home.

 There are several reasons why a kettling sound is coming from your boiler.
 The three most common causes of boiler kettling are leaks, overheating and a buildup of limescale.